EmberHeavyIndustries/HID2AMI/README.md

 **HID2AMI** is an **HID mouse to quadrature waveform converter** and **HID Gamepad adapter** for the Amiga (and AtariST also..) series of boards; it allows ANY modern HID mouse (not limited to PS/2-USB) and almost ANY (*) modern digital/analog Gamepad to be connected and enjoyed with our Amiga computers.

-(*) At the moment it has been tested with most Logitech Wingman, Thrustmaster series Gamepads and PS3/PC Gamepad clones.
-Xbox Gamepad support have to be considered in future releases (Xbox pads does not strictly comply to HID protocol).
+(*) At the moment it has been tested with most Logitech Wingman, Thrustmaster series Gamepads and PS3/PC Gamepad clones, Xbox Gamepad clones (Xbox pads does not strictly comply to HID protocol).
 Working for each and every existing Gamepad cannot be guaranteed, but if you find a Pad which does not work with HID2AMI, you are encouraged to contact the author and supply him its "HID Report Descriptor" to be investigated.